The best flea markets, antiques & vintage shops in Bologna

 Info

-On the first Sunday of every month, January, July and August excluded.
+On the first Sunday of every month, January, July, and August are excluded.

 Tel. +39 339 6288710